Ivan Karačić: Personal life

 Karačić comes from a sports family.
-Igor, his brother who is three years younger, plays for the Macedonian champion team Vardar from Skopje.
-His youngest brother, Goran, is a goal keeper at the football club Adanaspor.
-All of them are playing for national teams - Ivan is the member of the senior national team of Bosnia and Herzegovina, while Goran plays for the U-19 national team of Bosnia and Herzegovina.
-The middle brother Igor successfully performs for the Croatian handball team.
+Igor, his brother who is three years younger, is also handballer as a playmaker but plays for the Croatian national team.
+His youngest brother, Goran, is a footballer and plays as a goalkeeper for the U-17/19/21 national team of Bosnia and Herzegovina.

 It's an interesting story that attracted the attention of domestic and international media during the last World Cup in Qatar when the brothers Igor and Ivan played against each other in the group stage meeting between the Croatian and Bosnia and Herzegovina.
 Igor was more successful, scoring 7 goals in the 28:21 victory of the Croatian team.

-The Karačić brothers have always had the support of their father Ante, who says that the family has always been firmly on the ground, but to a lot of effort, work and sacrifice his sons invested in their careers was given back through sports success.